dotcore64/fontfacegen/README.md

 Default = ''

+### subset

+A string or array with the characters desired to be included inside the generated fonts

+Default = null

 ### collate:

 Append the source filename to the destination directory in order to collate generated fonts into separate directories.